 Table 33.
-2021 vs. 2022 Research and Development Investment and Output
+2022 vs. 2023 Research and Development Investment and Output

-Disclosure Unit 2021 2022 % Change Research and Development Spending Php 59,005,454 44,898,262 (23.91%) Research Papers Published in ISI and/or SCOPUS Indexed Journals Number 335 378 12.83% Commercialized Research Number 2 3 50%
+Disclosure Unit 2022 2023 % Change Research and Development Spending Php 44,898,262 45,116,600 0.5% Research Papers Published in ISI and/or SCOPUS Indexed Journals Number 378 335 (11.38%) Commercialized Research Number 3 6 100%

 Research and Development.
 Research and Development is a key product of the IPO schools.
 While Research and Development in itself is not an SDG goal, it underpins the success of the SDGs.
-In 2022, IPO Schools spent a total of ₱44,898,262 of internal university funds for Research and Development (amount does not include research funding received from external sources, such as government, funding agencies, etc.).
-The IPO schools were able to publish 378 research papers in ISI and/or SCOPUS-indexed journals from January to December 2022.
+In 2023, IPO Schools spent a total of \$45,116,600 of internal university funds for Research and Development (amount does not include research funding received from external sources, such as government, funding agencies, etc.).
+The IPO schools were able to publish 378 research papers in ISI and/or SCOPUS-indexed journals from January to December 2022 and 335 in 2023.
 IPO schools have also taken other measures to improve research output, such as developed an institutional research agenda, revising their Research Incentive Policy, and providing support for presentation of papers in conferences both in the Philippines and abroad.

 Mapua University also serves as an incubator for commercialized research.
-Mapua aims to replicate the previous success of its first commercialized research resulting from a research project funded by the Department of Science and Technology-Philippine Council for Industry, Energy, and Emerging Technology Research and Development (DOST-PCCEIERD), the Universal Structural Health Evaluation and Recording (USHER) System which is designed to assess and provide real time status on the structural health of buildings and other structures.
-In 2022, the DOST-Mapua Think and Tinker Laboratory was formally launched.
-It is a technology business incubator (TBI) that intends to build and develop digital learning tools and solutions for education with a focus on various emerging technologies and industries was formally launched.
+Mapua replicated the previous success of its first commercialized research resulting from a research project funded by the Department of Science and Technology- Philippine Council for Industry, Energy, and Emerging Technology Research and Development (DOST-PCCEIERD), the Universal Structural Health Evaluation and Recording (USHER) System which is designed to assess and provide real time status on the structural health of buildings and other structures.
+The DOST-Mapua Think and Tinker Laboratory, which was formally launched in 2022, is a technology business incubator (TBI) that intends to build and develop digital learning tools and solutions for education with a focus on various emerging technologies and industries was formally launched.
 Another potential project for commercialization is Mapua University's WEHLO (Localized Weather, Environment and Hydromet Solutions) which is currently in the market validation and spin-off set-up stage.